-The 2020 management accounts and annual financials US\$84m.
-The fund is invested in a mix of equity, bonds National Park.
+National Park.
 These new parks would have normally portfolio.
 However, management undertook a review as a result of Covid-19 would negatively impact the costs of APN. commercial revenue of the organisation.
-As such, the impact of Covid-19 on commercial revenues.
+As such, certain activities were postponed in order to mitigate Group spending decreased by 6% or approximately the impact of Covid-19 on commercial revenues.
 The for the financial year, down 48% from 2019.